Friends Of Inverleith Park

-The park also features a children's play park, four tennis courts, a ball court for basketball and football, a petanque court, and a running and fitness circuit.
+The park also features a children's play park, four tennis courts, a ball court for basketball and football, a petanque court, outdoor fitness equipment for mature movers, outdoor table tennis and a running and fitness circuit.

 The boating pond on the south side of the Park has been upgraded, with the western end of the pond turned into an attractive wetlands water garden in 2007.

-There is also the Sundial Garden and a wild flower meadow.
+There is also the recently refurbished Sundial Garden and a wild flower meadow.
 Stunning views of the city skyline and Pentland Hills can be seen from above the pond.